 Encouraging the Behavior

 Being obese is not healthy for humans and it is not healthy for dogs.
 An overweight Beagle is at risk for developing serious health conditions such as arthritis, diabetes, wear and tear on ligaments and tendons, breathing problems, snoring, heart disease, Cushing’s disease, Addison’s disease, and shorter life expectancy.
-Making sure your Beagle follows a healthy diet and has plenty of exercise are crucial to keeping him in an optimal state of health.
+Making sure your Beagle follows a healthy diet and has plenty of exercises is crucial to keeping him in an optimal state of health.
 To manage your Beagle’s weight, measure his food and do not feed scraps or table food to your dog, no matter how cute those eyes are.
 You could split his food into smaller meals, so he gets the same amount of food, but is tricked into thinking it’s more because the frequency is increased.

-Take your four-legged friend for daily walks and let him run at the dog park or in the yard.
+Take your four-legged friend for daily dog walks and let him run at the dog park or in the yard.
 Play frisbee, fetch, or even jump through hoops.
 Because Beagles were once on the hunt, they have energy that can be used with games and activities to stimulate their mind.
 Beagles who have excess energy tend to be harder to train, so providing them with enough opportunity to expend that energy will make teaching commands easier.
 It’s difficult being the one responsible for saying no to extra treats, but an overweight Beagle is at risk for so many problems.
 Tough love is needed to keep him healthy.
 If you’re struggling to say no when he begs for food or treats, you can cut the treats in half or give him healthy options.
 Carrots are a healthy alternative and are great for removing plaque from teeth.
 You can also give him green beans, green peas, or other low-calorie snacks.

 Other Solutions and Considerations